IvanEOD/osrs-wiki-scraper/README.md

 - The project was created to be used by programmers and provide a replacement for the no longer maintained OsrsBox project.

-- To be able to efficiently create methods to scrape the data you want you will need a basic understanding of [Lua][Lua Link], [Kotlin][Kotlin Link], and [MediaWiki][MediaWiki Link].
+- To be able to efficiently create your own methods to scrape the data you want you will need a basic understanding of [Lua][Lua Link], [Kotlin][Kotlin Link], and [MediaWiki][MediaWiki Link].

 ### Built With